QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 $$
 P = V_{21} V_{11}^{-1}.
-$$
+$$ (eqn:Pvaughn)

-This formula provides us with an alternative, and typically computationally very efficient, way of computing the matrix $P$.
+Remarkably, formula {eq}`eqn:Pvaughn` provides us with a computationally efficient way of computing the positive definite  matrix $P$ that solves the algebraic Riccati equation {eq}`riccati` that emerges from dynamic programming.

 This same method can be applied to compute the solution of any system of the form {eq}`eq4orig` if a solution exists, even